mohdrafey1/LotteryApp/README.md

 ## Demo

-To see a live demo of the Lottery Website, please visit [here](https://lottery-app-mu.vercel.app){:onclick="window.open('https://lottery-app-mu.vercel.app', '_blank')"}.
+To see a live demo of the Lottery Website, please visit [here](https://lottery-app-mu.vercel.app).